 DML stands for Data Manipulation Language.
-Tables and formulas are helpful when communicating with data stored up to a point in a database through SQL, but a time comes when we actually want to execute some fairly complicated data interactions.
+Tables and formulas are helpful when communicating with data stored up to a point in a database through SQL (Structured Query Language), but a time comes when we actually want to execute some fairly complicated data interactions.
 We will also need the Data Manipulation Language in that situation.
-DML is a way to inform a database precisely what we want it to do by conversing in a manner that it has been built to comprehend from the scratch.
-When it comes to interacting within existing data, whether adding, moving, or deleting data, it provides a convenient way to do so.
+DML is a way to inform a database precisely what we want it to do by conversing in a manner that it has been built to comprehend from scratch.
+When it comes to interacting with existing data, whether adding, moving, or deleting data, it provides a convenient way to do so.

 Transaction control is required for the DML statements.
-Any modification that a DML statement makes to the database will be called as a transaction.
-Any adjustment made by DML statement must therefore, be controlled by TCL statements (Transaction Control Language).
-DML is a subset of SQL statements which alter the information stored in tables.
+Any modification that a DML statement makes to the database will be called a transaction.
+Any adjustment made by the DML statement must, therefore, be controlled by TCL statements (Transaction Control Language).
+DML is a subset of SQL statements that alter the information stored in tables.
 As, it mainly concentrates on database performance, as well as it utilizes HDFS (Hadoop Distributed File System) storage’s append-only nature.

 It is also labelled as set-at-a-time or series oriented DML.

 It is also labelled as track-at-a-time DML.

 It can be used on its own for precisely specifying complex operations in the database.

 It must be integrated to a general-purpose programming language.

 It demands that a user must clearly state which data is needed without clarifying how and when to obtain those data.